vsouza/awesome-ios/README.md

 * [Keychain](https://github.com/hyperoslo/Keychain) - Because you should care... about the security... of your shit. :large_orange_diamond:
 * [Lockbox](https://github.com/granoff/Lockbox) - Objective-C utility class for storing data securely in the key chain.
 * [SAMKeychain](https://github.com/soffes/SAMKeychain) - Simple Objective-C wrapper for the keychain that works on Mac and iOS.
+* [SwiftKeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper) - A simple wrapper for the iOS Keychain to allow you to use it in a similar fashion to User Defaults.
+Written in Swift. :large_orange_diamond:

 ### Text
 * [Twitter Text Obj](https://github.com/twitter/twitter-text) - An Objective-C implementation of Twitter's text processing library.